-The fact that neutrinos are at least six orders of magnitude lighter than the charged leptons points toward physics beyond the Standard Model.
-Information on the neutrino mass scale is primarily derived from direct measurement experiments, such as KATRIN~\cite{Drexlin:2026zam}, or from cosmological observations~\cite{Dolgov:2002wy}.
-The former investigates the end point region of the tritium beta spectrum to provide a model-independent upper bound on the effective ``electron neutrino mass",~$m_{\nu_e}=\sqrt{\sum_i|U_{ei}|^2m^2_i}$.
-On the other hand, cosmology -- while model-dependent -- constrains the sum of all neutrino masses, $\sum_i m_i$.
+Information on the absolute neutrino mass scale is obtained primarily from direct measurement experiments, such as KATRIN~\cite{Drexlin:2026zam}, and from cosmological observations~\cite{Dolgov:2002wy}.
+KATRIN probes the endpoint region of the tritium beta spectrum and provides a model-independent upper bound on the effective ``electron neutrino mass",~$m_{\nu_e}=$~$\sqrt{\sum_i|U_{ei}|^2m^2_i}$.
+Cosmology—while model-dependent—constrains the sum of neutrino masses, \mbox{$\sum m_\nu=m_1+m_2+m_3$}.
 Both approaches have significantly narrowed down the unexplored parameter space.
-For example, the KATRIN experiment has recently set the limit~$m_{\nu_e}<0.45$~eV at 90\% confidence level (CL)~\cite{KATRIN:2024cdt} and is about to reach its target sensitivity of less than~0.3~eV~\cite{Drexlin:2026zam}.
-The DESI collaboration reports a bound of $\sum_i m_i<0.072$~eV (95\%~CL)~\cite{DESI:2024mwx}, which, however, can be relaxed to $\sum_i m_i<0.11$~eV when employing alternative analysis tools or different dataset combinations~\cite{Naredo-Tuero:2024sgf}.
-Another quantity of fundamental interest is the effective Majorana mass defined as $m_{\beta\beta}=|\sum_iU_{ei}^2m_i|$ and probed in searches for neutrinoless double-beta ($0\nu\beta\beta$) decay.
-In contrast to $m_{\nu_e}$ discussed previously, it is also dependent upon unknown Majorana phases~\cite{DellOro:2016tmg,Gomez-Cadenas:2023vca}.
-The detection of~$0\nu\beta\beta$ decay would demonstrate that neutrinos are Majorana fermions and simultaneously confirm that total lepton number is not conserved.
-In addition, if this process predominantly proceeds through light Majorana neutrino exchange, it directly probes the absolute neutrino mass scale as well.
-Most stringently, $m_{\beta\beta}$ is bounded to date by the KamLAND-Zen collaboration, which reports that the upper limits are in the range $0.028~\text{eV}-0.122$~eV \cite{KamLAND-Zen:2024eml}, depending on the nuclear matrix element used.
-This corresponds to a 90\%~CL lower limit on the $0\nu\beta\beta$ decay half-life in ${}^{136}\text{Xe}$ of $T^{0\nu}_{1/2}>3.8\times10^{26}$~yr.
+For example, the KATRIN experiment has recently set the limit~\mbox{$m_{\nu_e}<0.45$~eV} at 90\% confidence level~(C.L.)~\cite{KATRIN:2024cdt} and is expected to reach its final target sensitivity of less than~0.3~eV~\cite{Drexlin:2026zam}.
+The DESI collaboration reports a bound of \mbox{$\sum m_\nu<0.072$~eV}~(95\%~C.L.)~\cite{DESI:2024mwx}, which, however, can be relaxed to $\sum m_\nu<0.11$~eV under alternative analysis methods or data-set combinations~\cite{Naredo-Tuero:2024sgf,Gorbunov:2026sly}.
+Another quantity of central interest is the effective Majorana mass $m_{\beta\beta}=|\sum_iU_{ei}^2m_i|$, probed in searches for neutrinoless double-beta ($0\nu\beta\beta$) decay.
+In contrast to~$m_{\nu_e}$, $m_{\beta\beta}$ depends on unknown phases~\cite{DellOro:2016tmg,Gomez-Cadenas:2023vca}.
+The detection of~$0\nu\beta\beta$ decay would establish that neutrinos are Majorana fermions and that total lepton number is violated.
+If light-Majorana-neutrino exchange dominates this process, it also directly probes the absolute neutrino mass scale.
+The most stringent current constraint is reported by the KamLAND-Zen collaboration, which gives an upper limit range of 0.028--0.122~eV for $m_{\beta \beta}$, depending on the nuclear matrix element used~\cite{KamLAND-Zen:2024eml}.
+This corresponds to a 90\%~C.L. lower limit on the $0\nu\beta\beta$ decay half-life in~${}^{136}\text{Xe}$ of~$T^{0\nu}_{1/2}>3.8\times10^{26}$~yr.
 An updated overview of various neutrino measurements is provided in~\cite{Nu2024}.